 - Creating data visualizations for conference presentations, for papers, or for sharing on your personal website;

 - Preparing data for machine learning and interpreting results

 PUG is staffed by the GC Digital Fellows, who have experience with many of the most popular open-source toolkits for Python and are happy to help troubleshoot particular problems and snags that you might be experiencing.

 Registration is not required, although we encourage you to bring your own laptop.

-In Spring 2017, PUG will meet Wednesdays from 12:00 – 2:00 PM in the Digital Scholarship Lab, room 7414.
+In Fall 2017, PUG will meet alternating Thursdays from 12:00 – 2:00 PM in the Digital Scholarship Lab, room 7414.
 These dates are as follows:

 - Thursday, October 19, 2017